rbperegrino/project_mark_challenge/README.md

   - I could take a time to implement the state handling with Signals but I prefer to use RxJs to show more skills
 - Used Firebase Hosting to host the project

+## Live Demo

+The app is running in https://projectmark-4baf5.web.app/